andrew/ultimate-awesome/README.md

 - [awesome-copilots](https://github.com/ifokeev/awesome-copilots) - A curated list of AI copilots and assistants that enhance productivity across various domains, with a focus on coding and software development tools.
 - [awesome-web-hosting-2026](https://github.com/isoumyadey/awesome-web-hosting-2026) - The Ultimate Guide to Free Cloud Hosting.
 Compare 100+ Free Tier vs Paid platforms: Vercel, Netlify, Heroku, AWS, & VPS.
 Deploy Node.js, Python, Docker, Databases (SQL/NoSQL), & AI Models for free.
 - [awesome-webdev-resources](https://github.com/itzashoffcl/awesome-webdev-resources) - A curated list of useful websites and resources for web developers.
-- [awesome-neuromorphic-hw](https://github.com/open-neuromorphic/awesome-neuromorphic-hw) - Repository collecting papers about neuromorphic hardware, such as ASIC and FPGA implementations of SNNs and stuff.
-- [evm-fuzzing-resources](https://github.com/perimetersec/evm-fuzzing-resources) - A curated collection of tools, articles, research, and guides for fuzzing smart contracts on the Ethereum Virtual Machine (EVM).
+- [awesome-sui](https://github.com/sui-foundation/awesome-sui) - A curated list of Move code and resources. .
 - [awesome-ai4eda](https://github.com/Thinklab-SJTU/awesome-ai4eda) - Awesome Artificial Intelligence for Electronic Design Automation Papers.
 - [Awesome-Feature-Learning-in-Deep-Learning-Thoery](https://github.com/WeiHuang05/Awesome-Feature-Learning-in-Deep-Learning-Thoery) - Welcome to the Awesome Feature Learning in Deep Learning Thoery Reading Group!
 This repository serves as a collaborative platform for scholars, enthusiasts, and anyone interested in delving into the fascinating world of feature learning within deep learning theory.
 - [awesome-self-supervised-learning-for-tabular-data](https://github.com/wwweiwei/awesome-self-supervised-learning-for-tabular-data) - A collection of research materials on SSL for non-sequential tabular data (SSL4NSTD).